 Hula hoop performers astound the audience at circuses by doing tricks with tens of hoops.
 You probably don't have that many at home, but children can still learn some some skills to perform some impressive tricks.
 There's the Z Spin, The Escalator and the Hand Toss, and that's just for starters.
 Learn 10 easy tricks from quick online classes at the Hula Hula Institute - yes , it is a thing!

 Hide your good dinner service before you encourage the kids to try this!
 Find a plastic plate - the sort you have for younger kids or for camping and picnics.
 It will need a lip around its base for the stick to start off spinning on.
 Then find a bamboo or green garden stick - it needs to be as straight as possible.
 Hang the plate on the top of the stick and keep twisting your wrist until you get the plate to spin.
-It's all explained in simple terms here.
 It's going to take some practise and skills to get right, so if your kids can't wait, they could try spinning a cushion or plate on their finger instead.
-If they want to try with a football or basketball instead, they can follow this quick lesson from a real Harlem Globetrotter!
+If they want to try with a football or basketball instead, they can follow a quick lesson from a real Harlem Globetrotter!

 Be A Clown